boyter/boyter.org/content/posts/2017-03-30-golang-solution-faster-equivalent-java-solution.md

 The next thing I did was generate all the permutations of money amounts to play games with into a single list.
 The last thing I did was switch from using Python to PyPy which with its JIT should speed up the loops considerably.
 The result of all this can be found here <https://gist.github.com/boyter/cab749f4713201f5b409c5b1353fc36c> and its runtime using PyPy dropped to ~8 minutes.

 8 minutes was about 5 times slower then the GoLang program at this point, which is pretty good for a dynamic language like Python, and consider that my implementation was single threaded where as the Go was using as many cores as it could get.
+In fact thinking about that, I was running Josh's code on a 4 core machine which means that the PyPy solution was almost as fast per core.
+This really tells volumes about the PyPy project.

 My next step was to implement the same program in a faster language.
 The only other faster languages I know that I have any experience in are C# and Java.
 Since I already had Java setup I went with that.
 I will also admit it was about proving a point.
-Go may be fast, but at writing Java should be able to equal it for most tasks.
+Go may be fast, but at time of writing Java should be able to equal it for most tasks.

 However I mentioned to Josh that his Go program had some inefficiencies.
 The big one being that he was calculating the 12th game needlessly.
 I then modified his program and with some other changed reduced the Go program runtime down to ~40 seconds.
 I was starting to get worried at this point, as I was aiming to beat the Go program's performance by 5%.
 No idea why I picked this number but it seemed reasonable if I was smart with the implementation.